raulvazquez7/medical-bot/README.md

 ### Multi-Layered Guardrails

-Given the sensitive nature of medical information, the chatbot implements two distinct layers of safety checks: a pre-processing guardrail for scope control and a prompt-level guardrail to ensure safe and factual responses.
+Given the sensitive nature of medical information, the chatbot implements three distinct layers of safety checks: a pre-processing guardrail for scope control, a prompt-level guardrail to ensure safe and factual responses, and a retrieval-level guardrail.

+1.  **Triage Guardrail (Pre-processing):** Before attempting to answer, a preliminary LLM call analyzes the user's query to identify the mentioned medication and checks if it belongs to the knowledge base.
+If the medication is unknown, the bot refuses to answer and lists the medications it can discuss.
+2.  **Prompt-Level Guardrail:** The final prompt sent to the LLM contains a critical safety rule that strictly forbids providing medical advice and forces it to base its answer exclusively on the provided context.
+3.  **Retrieval-Level Guardrail (Metadata Filtering):** To prevent context contamination between different medication leaflets, the retrieval pipeline is enhanced with strict metadata filtering.
+When the agent identifies the specific medication(s) relevant to a query, it forces the vector search to consider **only** the chunks belonging to those leaflets.
+This is a critical safety feature that prevents the model from generating answers based on information from the wrong drug.

 ## Robust Evaluation Framework